richardwilkes/gcs_master_library/Library/Markdown/User Guide/Character Templates.md

-Character templates (p.
-B258) are **collections of elements** that you can apply to your [character sheet](Character%20Sheet%20Overview).
+Character templates ([B258](B258)) are **collections of elements** that you can apply to your [character sheet](Character%20Sheet%20Overview).
 They make it easy to build consistent characters quickly, enforce choices, and bundle common options.

 Templates can represent: